Skip to content

 Product liability insurance works similarly to public liability insurance but will cover you specifically if a defective product that you have sold to the public has caused property damage, injury, illness, or death.
 Even if you didn’t manufacture the product, you can still be held liable.

-This insurance will cover your business’s legal fees and compensation payments related to the incident.
+This insurance will cover your business’ legal fees and compensation payments related to the incident.

-This type of insurance is a legal requirement in the UK if have employees, whether they are full or part-time workers.
+Employer’s liability insurance is a legal requirement in the UK if you have employees, whether they are full or part-time workers.
 Your business can be fined as much as £2,500 every day you aren’t properly insured.

 Employers’ liability insurance will cover compensation payments and legal fees if an employee makes a compensation claim for a work-related injury or illness.